Lama Buccerii in contrada S. Tommaso

 In one of the hypogea, it is possible to use the wellness area, included in the room price.

-If you seek a more relaxing stay, all rooms are equipped with a private bathroom.
+If you seek a more relaxing stay, some of the rooms are equipped with a private bathroom.

 Didactic Residence